 (3) Does not include amounts paid to SMS, SMSI, SIT and Affinity Insurance Ltd. (See - Transactions with Related Persons, Promoters and Certain Control Persons, above)

-(4) Includes \$29,250 and \$27,000 as compensation paid to Mr. Brown as a Director of the Company in 2010 and 2009, respectively.
+(4) Includes \$29,250 as compensation paid to Mr. Brown as a Director of the Company in 2010.